Nick Blinko: Music

 Nicholas John George Blinko's first recorded musical project was the Magits, who formed in 1977 and were primarily electronic.
 This band's only record, the 1979 7-inch EP Fully Coherent, was the first release on Blinko's Outer Himalayan Records label, and received occasional airplay by John Peel on Radio 1.

 His most well-known and longest running band, Rudimentary Peni, formed in 1980 and would go on to release three albums and six EPs spanning 1981–2009.
 A full-length collection of the first two EPs was also released in 1987.

 Rudimentary Peni's concept album Pope Adrian 37th Psychristiatric was allegedly written while Blinko was being detained in a psychiatric hospital under Section 3 of the UK Mental Health Act 1983.
 The subject matter of the album was purported to be based on the delusions Blinko was experiencing at this time.

 Writing

-Blinko has written and illustrated three books.
+Blinko has written and illustrated five books.
 The first, The Primal Screamer, was a fictionalized semi-autobiographical novel with horror elements.
 It was published in 1995 by Spare Change Books and received a second printing in 1997 and a third in 2002.
 The book is written as a series of journal entries made by the therapist of "Nathaniel Snoxell" (who starts a band which is never named but is similar to Rudimentary Peni in many ways).
 This book was reprinted in 2011 by PM Press, and collected artwork used for several previous editions under one cover for the first time.
 The 2011 edition was distributed by the Alternative Tentacles label.